PerfectlySoft/PerfectTemplate/README.md

 This project works only with the Swift 3.0 toolchain available with Xcode 8.0+ or on Linux via [Swift.org](http://swift.org/).

-## Issues

-We are transitioning to using JIRA for all bugs and support related issues, therefore the GitHub issues has been disabled.

-If you find a mistake, bug, or any other helpful suggestion you'd like to make on the docs please head over to [http://jira.perfect.org:8080/servicedesk/customer/portal/1](http://jira.perfect.org:8080/servicedesk/customer/portal/1) and raise it.

-A comprehensive list of open issues can be found at [http://jira.perfect.org:8080/projects/ISS/issues](http://jira.perfect.org:8080/projects/ISS/issues)

 ## Swift version note:

 Due to a late-breaking bug in Xcode 8, if you wish to run directly within Xcode, we recommend installing swiftenv and installing the Swift 3.0.1 preview toolchain.